 - Employing social media for the sourcing of candidates, but not using it for screening or background checks.

 - Using social media in all areas of hiring.

-- Discrimination: Most employers have stringent employment policies that prevent their recruiters and hiring managers from learning potentially discriminatory information about candidates.
+Most employers have stringent employment policies that prevent their recruiters and hiring managers from learning potentially discriminatory information about candidates.
 Visiting a person's social media sites, however, clearly creates the opportunity to view large amounts of information contrary to these non-discriminatory practices.
-Individuals on their personal social media sites may disclose information about marital status, children, religion, politics, disabilities and even social interests that, by law, must be ignored in a hiring decision.
 If a recruiter has accessed this data, it is difficult to prove that they were not influenced by it in their hiring decision.

 Given the challenges inherent in acting on this data combined with the effectiveness of current screening tools, the additional value provided by social profile information is minimal.
 In our assessment, to reduce hiring risk and make more informed decisions, an adequate substitute for a quality background check through a reputable provider, does not exist.

 Please note that the information provided, while authoritative, is not guaranteed for accuracy and legality.
 The site is read by a world-wide audience and employment laws and regulations vary from state to state and country to country.
 Please seek legal assistance, or assistance from State, Federal, or International governmental resources, to make certain your legal interpretation and decisions are correct for your location.
 This information is for guidance, ideas, and assistance.